Excel Borders (Table of Contents)

 - Creating the border around the desired data table makes data presentable to anyone.

-- Border frame in any data set is quite useful when printing the data or pasting the data in any other file.
+- A border frame in any data set is useful when printing or pasting the data into any other file.
 By this, we make the data look perfectly covered.

 Things to Remember

-- Borders can be used with the shortcut key Alt + H + B, which will directly take us to the Border option.
+- Borders can be used with the shortcut Alt + H + B, which will directly take us to the Border option.

 - Giving a border in any data table is very important.
-We must provide the border after every work so that the data set can be bound.
+We must provide the border after every work so the data set can be bound.

-- Always make proper alignment so that once we frame the data with a border and use it in different sources, the column width will be automatically set.
+- Always align properly so that once we frame the data with a border and use it in different sources, the column width will be automatically set.

 Recommended Articles

 This has been a guide to Borders in Excel.
-Here we discussed how to add Borders in Excel and use shortcuts for borders in Excel along with practical examples and a downloadable excel template.
+Here we discussed how to add Borders in Excel and use shortcuts for borders in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –